Will413028/meeting-helper-backend/README.md

 3. **Language**: The transcription is currently set to Chinese (`language="zh"`).
 Modify this in the `transcribe_audio` function for other languages or set to `None` for auto-detection.

-4. **Speaker Diarization**: Uses local models for speaker identification:
-   - **Resemblyzer**: For high-quality speaker embeddings (automatically downloaded on first use)
-   - **WebRTC VAD**: For voice activity detection
-   - **Fallback**: Simple energy-based speaker separation if advanced models fail

-5. **No API Tokens Required**: All models run locally on your machine without requiring external API tokens.

 ## Troubleshooting

 1. **Missing FFmpeg**: If you get audio processing errors, ensure FFmpeg is installed and in your PATH.